hkniberg/ainutshell/1-main/140-prompt-engineering.md

 Instead of giving it a bunch of context upfront, I asked it to interview me to get the context it needs, and then propose a workshop agenda after.
 So the AI will drive the conversation instead of me.

 This will sometimes give even better results, but can take a bit longer.
-Try it next time!

 I often combine these techniques.
 I provide a clear question, add a bit of context, and then tell it to ask me if it needs any more info.